Shih Tzu Lhasa Apso Rescue

 Every Rescuer has heard it.
 The argument that if we really cared about finding "Good

-shop and purchase a dog for just a little more then the adoption fee.
-So what is the adoption
+Pet shop and purchase a dog for just a little more then the adoption fee.
+So what is the

 ARE RESCUE FEES TOO HIGH?

-could not be further from the truth.
-While not all Rescue Groups are created equally,
+suffering could not be further from the truth.
+While not all Rescue Groups are created

-regardless of the size or breed of dog you are looking for, most will ask for a donation to
+equally, regardless of the size or breed of dog you are looking for, most will ask for a

-adopt ranging from $100 to $450.
-If a Rescue Group takes in a healthy pet that costs a
+donation to adopt ranging from $100 to $450.
+If a Rescue Group takes in a healthy pet

-minimal amount to make ready for adoption, the "profit" from that animal is applied to the
+that costs a minimal amount to make ready for adoption, the "profit" from that animal is

-(if needed), vaccinations, (Rabies, DHLPP, Bordatella), screening for Heart worms and a
+cleaning (if needed), vaccinations, (Rabies, DHLPP, Bordatella), screening for Heart

-fecal.
-Vetting expenses on a healthy animal can run as high as $225 and more with the
+worms and a fecal.
+Vetting expenses on a healthy animal can run as high as $225 and

-larger breeds.
-The truth is the majority of found/stray/rescues DO require additional vetting.
+more with the larger breeds.
+The truth is the majority of found/stray/rescues DO require

-money in saving lives, rather then on themselves.
-I do not know of any Rescue group that
+spend money in saving lives, rather then on themselves.
+I do not know of any Rescue

 Rescuers will foster these animals in their homes, making them part of the family while

-those issues addressed, and every attempt is made to make the best possible match with
+issues, those issues addressed, and every attempt is made to make the best possible

-adopting families.
-Rescuers spend hours on the computer each day seeking the perfect
+match with adopting families.
+Rescuers spend hours on the computer each day seeking

-home, help for a dog, or transport from shelter to Rescue or Rescue to forever home.
+the perfect home, help for a dog, or transport from shelter to Rescue or Rescue to

-Setting up transports for these animals may take weeks to arrange, and require 100's of
+forever home.
+Setting up transports for these animals may take weeks to arrange, and

-emails.
-Phone bills are frequently outrageous, as Rescuers still find it necessary to call
+require 100's of emails.
+Phone bills are frequently outrageous, as Rescuers still find it

-shelters and vets that lack email capabilities, to interview prospective adopters and check
+necessary to call shelters and vets that lack email capabilities, to interview prospective

 "I COULD GO TO THE PET STORE AND GET A PAPERED PUPPY."